exasim-project/NeoN/doc/datastructures/database.rst

                    {"subCycleIndex", subCycleIndex},
                    {"field", field}}
               ),
-              validateFieldDoc
+              validateVectorDoc
           )
     {}

-The ``FieldDocument`` stores its data in a ``Document`` and provide the appropriate getters and setters for the data.
+The ``VectorDocument`` stores its data in a ``Document`` and provide the appropriate getters and setters for the data.
-The user will most likely not directly create FieldDocument but use the ``FieldCollection`` to register Field.
+The user will most likely not directly create VectorDocument but use the ``VectorCollection`` to register Vector.

 .. sourcecode:: cpp

-    fvcc::FieldCollection& fieldCollection =
+    fvcc::VectorCollection& fieldCollection =
-        fvcc::FieldCollection::instance(db, "newTestFieldCollection");
+        fvcc::VectorCollection::instance(db, "newTestVectorCollection");

-    fvcc::VolumeField<NeoN::scalar>& T =
+    fvcc::VolumeVector<NeoN::scalar>& T =
-        fieldCollection.registerField<fvcc::VolumeField<NeoN::scalar>>(CreateField {
+        fieldCollection.registerVector<fvcc::VolumeVector<NeoN::scalar>>(CreateVector {
             .name = "T", .mesh = mesh, .timeIndex = 1, .iterationIndex = 1, .subCycleIndex = 1
         });

-The ``FieldCollection`` has a static instance methods that returns the instance of the ``FieldCollection`` or creates a new one if it doesn't exist. registerField method is used to register fields and expects a CreateFunction that returns a FieldDocument and expects a database as an argument.
+The ``VectorCollection`` has a static instance methods that returns the instance of the ``VectorCollection`` or creates a new one if it doesn't exist. registerVector method is used to register fields and expects a CreateFunction that returns a VectorDocument and expects a database as an argument.
 The createFunction could look as followed:

 .. sourcecode:: cpp

-    struct CreateField
+    struct CreateVector
     {
         std::string name;
         NeoN::UnstructuredMesh mesh;